Download the OESF 2019 Final Programme Overview

-The field trip on Friday 06 September 2019 is included in your FULL forum registration*.
+The field trip on Friday 06 September 2019 was included in the full forum registration*.
+The package included:

 - Pick up from Rydges hotel

 - Transport to the different stops

 - Transport back to Rydges hotel or the Christchurch airport.

 Due to the interactive nature of the field trip advanced confirmation was required.

 Stop 1: Bexley Wetlands and Christchurch Residential Red Zone (Ōtakaro Avon River Corridor )

 The Bexley Wetland is of cultural importance Māori in Canterbury, as it was a source of mahinga kai (food and other resources).
 When European settlers arrived in 1850 Ōtautahi/Christchurch was covered in extensive wetlands.
 The estuary and river mouth of the Ōtakaro/Avon and Opawaho/Heathcote rivers is an area where freshwater and saltwater mix and provides resources that cater to abundant bird life, incorporating salt marsh, salt meadow, coastal bush and freshwater wetland areas.